NicoJuicy/LearnML/ml/ml_cheatsheet.md

 Although we appear to be quickly moving towards a ceiling in the compute-centric paradigm, work in the data-centric paradigm has only just begun.

 **Tiny machine learning (tinyML)** is the intersection of machine learning and embedded internet of things (IoT) devices.
 The field is an emerging engineering discipline that has the potential to revolutionize many industries.

+## Maximum Likelihood Estimation

+In statistics, Maximum Likelihood Estimation (MLE) is a way of finding the best possible parameters which make the observed data most probable by finding parameters θ that maximize the likelihood function.

+We can also define the loss function to be a measure of how bad our model is therefore we define loss function as -l(θ).

+Now, the problem of MLE is the same as  finding the set of parameters which minimize the Negative Log Likelihood Loss for the Logistic Regression Model.

+## Empirical risk minimization

+In general, the risk cannot be computed because the distribution P(x,y) is unknown to the learning algorithm (referred to as agnostic learning).
+However, we can compute an approximation called empirical risk by averaging the loss function on the training set.

+The empirical risk minimization principle states that the learning algorithm should choose a hypothesis h which minimizes the empirical risk.

+Thus, the learning algorithm defined by the ERM principle consists in solving the above optimization problem.

 ## Neural Networks